Pathways Towards Accountability

-This project has been carried out for the Department of Premier and Cabinet in two phases, with a final phase being carried out independently by the CIJ.
+This project was carried out for the Department of Premier and Cabinet in two phases, with a final phase being carried out independently by the CIJ.

 Phase One, Pathways Towards Accountability, was conducted in 2016, and mapped the journey of family violence perpetrators as the service system becomes aware of their behaviour.
 Through research and consultations around a range of service areas, the CIJ identified numerous opportunities for intervention and scrutiny.